 Immediate symptoms of a spiked drink often include dizziness, nausea, confusion, and can escalate to severe reactions such as hallucinations or loss of consciousness.
 It's crucial to seek help if you experience these signs.

-How can GHB be detected in the body?
+How can drugs be detected in the body?

-GHB can be detected in the body using urine, blood, saliva, and hair tests, with urine tests being effective for 3 to 10 hours after use.
-This information is crucial for understanding the short detection window of GHB.
+Common drugs can be detected in the body using urine, blood, saliva, and hair tests, with urine tests being effective for 3 to 10 hours after use.

 What should I do if I suspect my drink has been spiked?